IronOxidizer/lemmy-lite/README.md

 - Open source, [AGPL License](/LICENSE).
 - Cross-instance support, get a lite version of any Lemmy instance.
-- NoJS using pre-rendered HTML and CSS only.
+- JSless using pre-rendered HTML and CSS only.
 - Touch-friendly.
 - Internet Exporer and NetSurf compatible.
 - High performance.